-An eligible employee may choose not to enroll themself or an eligible dependent (including a spouse) for coverage in this health plan under a group contract on the initial group eligibility date because they or the eligible dependent has other health plan coverage as defined by federal law.
+An eligible employee may choose not to enroll himself or herself or an eligible dependent (including a spouse) for coverage in this health plan under a group contract on the initial group eligibility date because he or she or the eligible dependent has other health plan coverage as defined by federal law.
 (This is referred to as "qualified" coverage.)
 In this case, the employee and the eligible dependent may enroll under the group contract if the employee or the eligible dependent at a later date loses that other qualified health plan coverage due to any one of the following reasons.